Skip to main content

 Stop the DataOps runner for Snowpark Container Services

 You can stop the runner by dropping the service.
 To start the runner again you will need to run the create service script again.
+Note if you do this it will create a new Runner entry in the DataOps.live platform and the old one will eventually show as offline.

 To drop the runner service, run the following SQL script:

-DROP SERVICE IF EXISTS DATAOPS_RUNNER_SERVICE;
+DROP SERVICE IF EXISTS IDENTIFIER($runner_service_name);

 danger